dekuNukem/traffic-cone-film-scanning/README.md

 There are a lot of guides online, so I'm not going to cover it in detail.

 For black and white, I find it's doable manually.
-But for color, it's much easier to use a dedicated app.
+But for color, it's much easier to use a dedicated software.

 Popular ones include: